Hurwitz moduli varieties parameterizing Galois covers of an algebraic curve: Hurwitz moduli varieties parameterizing -covers

 Therefore the external rectangle is Cartesian (cf. \cite[Prop.~4.16]{GW}).
 Comparing with \eqref{e6.19} we conclude that $W\cong W_{1}$.
-The complex space $W_{1}$ is reduced since $W$ is an open subspace of $X^{an}$ which is reduced.
-The statement about the restriction of the maps follows from Diagram~\eqref{e6.20}.
+The complex space $E_{1}$ is reduced since $W$ is an open subspace of $X^{an}$ which is reduced.
+Therefore $E_1 = F$.
+We may thus replace $\varphi_1:W_1\to E_1$ by a biholomorphic map $\phi:W\to F$ in \eqref{e6.20}.
+The composition of the bottom maps $\mathcal{W}\to U\times N$ in \eqref{e6.20} equals $p|_{\mathcal{W}}$ (cf. Proposition~\ref{3.24}(iii)), so by the Cartesian diagram \eqref{e5.9} of Theorem~\ref{5.8} the composition of the top maps $W\to U\times V$ in \eqref{e6.20} equals $q|_W$, therefore $q|_W = q_1\circ \phi$.
 Part~(i) is proved.
-Parts~(ii) and (iii) follow from Proposition~\ref{3.24} by pullback. \end{proof} \begin{theorem} Let $Y$ be a smooth, projective, irreducible curve of genus $g\geq 0$.
+The other parts follow similarly from Proposition~\ref{3.24}, parts (iii) and (iv), by pullback replacing $U\times N$ by $\mathbb{C}\times N$ and $U\times V$ by $\mathbb{C}\times V$ in \eqref{e6.20}. \end{proof} \begin{theorem} Let $Y$ be a smooth, projective, irreducible curve of genus $g\geq 0$.
 Let $n$ be a positive integer.
 Let $G$ be a finite group which can be generated by $2g+n-1$ elements.
 Suppose $G$ has trivial center.
 The algebraic variety $H^G_n(Y)$ is a fine moduli variety for the moduli functor $\mathcal{H}^{G}_{Y,n}$ of smooth families of $G$-covers of $Y$ branched in $n$ points (cf. \S~\ref{5.1}).
 The universal family is (cf. Theorem~\ref{4.16})

 \end{theorem} \begin{proof} Let $[q:X\to Y\times S]\in \mathcal{H}^{G}_{Y,n}(S)$.
 Let $v:S\to H^G_n(Y)$, $v(s)=(\beta(s),\underline{m}_{s})$ be the morphism of Proposition~\ref{6.1}.
 We want to prove that $q:X\to Y\times S$ is